brevzin/cpp_proposals/2286_fmt_ranges/fmt-ranges.md

 Except it turns out that actually nearly all of libfmt uses exactly this iterator. `fmt::print`, `fmt::format`, `fmt::format_to`, `fmt::format_to_n`, `fmt::vformat`, etc., all only use this one iterator type.
 This is because of [@P2216R3]'s efforts to reduce code bloat by type erasing the output iterator.

-However, there is one part of libfmt that uses a different iterator type, which now the above implementation fails on:
+However, there is one part of libfmt that uses a different iterator type, which the above implementation fails on:

 ::: bq
 ```cpp